-- I have been studying and practicing the art of positive psychology and truly believe the implementation of the practical and actionable strategies will change a teacher’s daily demeanour for the better.
+- I have been studying and practicing the art of positive psychology and truly believe the implementation of practical and actionable strategies will change a teacher’s daily demeanour for the better.

-- Complete the day fulfilled
+- Complete the day fulfilled.

-- End the term energized
+- End the term energized.

-- Maintain a better work-life-balance
+- Maintain a better work-life balance.

-- React with positive intent
+- React with positive intent.

-- Utilise a growth mindset
+- Utilize a growth mindset.

-- Feel valued and purposeful
+- Feel valued and purposeful.

-- Connect with confidence
+- Connect with confidence.

-- Achieve their goals
+- Achieve their goals.

-- Be the best version of themselves frequently
+- Be the best version of themselves frequently.

 What we do:

-- Conduct 5 Positive Psychology based workshops.
+- Conduct 5 positive psychology-based workshops.

 - Work besides staff to support the change.